 After filtering out cases where full records were not available or were incomplete, the study included a final group of 959 offenders.
 They were aged between 13 and 88 years old, and 86% were male.
 At the time of the offense, 79% were under the influence of alcohol as well as the prescribed medication.
 For the control group for comparison, ten populated control subjects were selected for each offender included in the study, matching gender and age at the time that each homicide was committed.

-Researchers were then able to use a Poisson regression statistical model to estimate the relative risk of committing homicide when currently taking the medication compared to when not taking that medication, a measure which can indicate the strength of an association between the use of the drug and committing a homicide.
+Researchers were then able to use a Poisson regression statistical model to estimate the relative risk of committing homicide when currently taking the medication compared to when not taking that medication, a measure that can indicate the strength of an association between the use of the drug and committing a homicide.

 Their results showed that when taking anti-depressants, the risk of committing a homicide increased by almost one-third.
-For current use of benzodiazepines, the risk increased by 45%, and an increase in risk of 10% was found for current use of antipsychotics.
+For the current use of benzodiazepines, the risk increased by 45%, and an increase in the risk of 10% was found for the current use of antipsychotics.
 Although these results do show an increased risk, it should be noted these are only moderate increases.

-Results also indicated that for those aged 25 years or under, current use of opioid analgesics showed almost three times an increased risk and current use of benzodiazepines showed a 95% increase in risk.
+Results also indicated that for those aged 25 years or under, current use of opioid analgesics showed almost three times increased risk and current use of benzodiazepines showed a 95% increase in risk.

 Leslie Demeniuk was charged with the first-degree murder of her two 4-year-old twin boys.
 She put forward a substance-induced insanity defense including involuntary intoxication.
 Two doctors supported her claim.
 They said the anti-depressants she was prescribed and was taking at the time of the murders, SSRIs Zoloft and then Paxil, caused the onset of a condition called ‘akathisia.’
-Akathisia is a movement disorder where suffers are unable to keep still with an urgency to move around that they are unable to control and is a condition often seen as a side effect of antipsychotic medication.
+Akathisia is a movement disorder where sufferers are unable to keep still with an urgency to move around that they are unable to control and is a condition often seen as a side effect of antipsychotic medication.
 The condition is more likely to kick in, according to WebMD, if the dose is high to start with or is suddenly increased or the drug is stopped abruptly.

 The two doctors stated that the onset of this condition caused Demeniuk to begin self-medicating with alcohol.
 This combination of alcohol and drugs they said, resulted in Demeniuk killing her children.

-After initially seeking the death penalty against her, prosecutors changed their mind and pushed for life in prison without the possibility of parole.
+After initially seeking the death penalty against her, prosecutors changed their minds and pushed for life in prison without the possibility of parole.
 Her involuntary intoxication defense failed, and she was jailed for life in 2006.

 Demeniuk’s stepfather Eric Shoenig told reporters after her sentencing “The gun that really killed our grandsons was not the gun that Leslie Demeniuk fired, but the gun that the pharmaceutical companies put in her hand.”

-In such harrowing cases, it is understandable why concerns have been raised about the side-effects of these powerful drugs and their potential impacts on an individual’s behavior.
+In such harrowing cases, it is understandable why concerns have been raised about the side effects of these powerful drugs and their potential impacts on an individual’s behavior.

 This study from Finland does provide some interesting data regarding the increased risk of committing violent acts and homicide when taking prescribed medications.
 However, some caution is needed when interpreting relative risk values into what they really mean.